 As a journalism student, I was captivated by the power of the image to document and drive empathy, and in my nearly seven years at the New York Times, I continued to seek stories that touch on the intersection of health, family and personal identity.

-I spent a decade immersed in New York City, a place where I learned to appreciate the vibrant scenery and the steady stream of personality I encountered.
-I now live in San Francisco with my husband and our lovely mutt Duma, and have the grand opportunity to experience a far different scope of beauty in the natural world that surrounds us.
+I spent nearly 15 years immersed in New York City + San Francisco, places where I learned to appreciate the vibrant beauty and the steady stream of personality I encountered.
+I now live in my native Charlotte, NC with my husband, our two boys and our “everything bagel,” Duma.

 In all my years in storytelling, I have learned that I am driven by the transcendent power of narrative and the challenge to achieve intimacy that touches the full arc of the human condition.